 While the Eighth Amendment "does not mandate comfortable prisons . . . neither does it permit inhumane ones."
 Farmer v.
 Brennan, 511 U.S. 825, 832 (1994).
-Courts cases have limited the use of segregation for persons with disabilities and litigation has established standards for minimally adequate treatment.
-Three states bar any placement of individuals with serious mental illness in segregation, and other states have imposed 30-day limits.
-State legislatures have also limited segregation.
-The segregation is a segregation of the segregation of the segregation in the segregation of the segregation of the segregation is segregation.
+Courts cases have limited the use of segregation for persons with disabilities and litigation has established standards for minimally adequate treatment.11 Three states bar any placement of individuals with serious mental illness in segregation, and other states have imposed 30-day limits.12 State legislatures have also limited segregation.13